 8. Sydney Tower Eye

 From Circular Quay station, Sydney Tower Eye is 15 minutes walk.
 It stands 309 meters and is the highest point in the city.
 Hence gives you the best 360-degree view of Sydney.
 It can get a bit confusing!
 So remember the entrance to the Sydney tower eye is from the Westfield Shopping Mall (top floor of course;)) You can buy the entrance tickets at the door.

 This chic new development is 17 minutes walk from Circular Quay Station.
 It boasts waterfront apartments, businesses, but it is also rich with aboriginal significance, and maritime history.
 The best thing about Barangaroo Reserve is, it is built as Sydney’s newest harbourside park!
 So you can walk, cycle or picnic on a gem of a location.

-The big bus Sydney hop on hop off offers 2 tours – the city tour and the Bondi tour.
+Alternatively, you can take the big bus Sydney, hop on hop off offers 2 tours – the city tour and the Bondi tour.
 They run every 15-20 minutes and tickets are valid on both tours and last for 24 -48 hours.

 This is the good old Go pro that I take with me everywhere.
 I recommend it because it is small, lightweight and waterproof.
 I have had made many memories with this trusted item and looking forward to more.